Trade CFD Sectors

 One of the advantages of trading CFDs is that you can have one CFD dealer but have access to almost unlimited types of markets.
 CFDs can be traded for virtually every type of market in the world, so you can choose which ones are acting favorably for trading, for example looking to markets that are strengthening or that have definite price trends at the moment.

 Each share that is traded on the stock market is allocated to a particular industry sector, depending on the type of business the company transacts.
 Sector CFDs allow you to take an overall view of the economy, and choose a growth area such as health care for your trading.
 If you trade in sectors, you need not get involved in analyzing individual companies and stocks, but need only to see the big picture to determine which areas to follow.
 There are many different sectors that you can choose from, including financial sectors, energy, transportation and others, so that you are bound to find a sector that is experiencing a bullish (or bearish) trend that you can trade.
+You can also use the sector trades to go long or short of areas like miners, food producers or real estate if you think that they are under or overvalued or will outperform or underperform the market as a whole.

 There are three points to watch with sector CFDs.
 Firstly, as with all CFDs, you are trading on margin.
 While this means that a small investment can control and profit from a large quantity of shares, it also means your account is charged interest while you hold a long position in the CFD.
 Secondly, margin trading means that if you have made a bad choice you can lose all of your investment, or even more.
 The same mechanism that multiplies your gains on a winning trade will also multiply your losses.